JenyaIvanov/Weather-Dashboard/README.md

 ## Description
 ***
-The Weather Dashboard is a web application that provides users with real-time weather information.
-The application fetches weather data from various APIs and displays it in an intuitive and user-friendly interface.
-Users can view current weather conditions, time, and flag images based on their location.
-The application is built with modern web technologies and is designed to be responsive and performant.
+The Weather Dashboard is a modern web application designed to provide users with accurate and up-to-date weather information.
+By leveraging powerful APIs, the application presents current weather conditions, local time, and flag images based on user location.
+The front-end is built with React and TypeScript, ensuring a seamless and dynamic user experience.
+The back-end, powered by Node.js and Express, efficiently handles data fetching and processing.
+This project demonstrates the integration of various technologies to deliver a comprehensive weather application.
 ***

 ## Front End